 A transition creates an animation between two clips.
 This can be done with movement or by simply blending the two clips together by ramping their opacity.
 Transitions-such as dissolves, page wipes, spinning screens, and the like-provide a nice way to ease viewers from one scene to the next.
 What's important to note is that transitions are often overused.
-Similarly, it's important to not use such a great variety to the point that an edit lacks a cohesive appearance.
+Similarly, it's important to not have so much variety that an edit lacks a cohesive appearance.